Savant syndrome: Psychological

 No widely accepted cognitive theory explains savants' combination of talent and deficit.
 It has been suggested that individuals with autism are biased towards detail-focused processing and that this cognitive style predisposes individuals either with or without autism to savant talents.

 Another hypothesis is that savants hyper-systemize, thereby giving an impression of talent.
 Hyper-systemizing is an extreme state in the empathising–systemising theory that classifies people based on their skills in empathizing with others versus systemizing facts about the external world.
 Also, the attention to detail of savants is a consequence of enhanced perception or sensory hypersensitivity in these unique individuals.
 It has also been hypothesized that some savants operate by directly accessing deep, unfiltered information that exists in all human brains that is not normally available to conscious awareness.

+Further researchers have proposed the autism-linked trait of obsessiveness as a contributing factor to savant syndrome.
+In other words, some savants may over-rehearse their skills due to obsessive special-interest.
+A 2012 study showed that savant children are likely to score higher on a 'obsessions and special interest' metric than their autistic-nonsavant counterparts.

 Neurological

 In some cases, savant syndrome can be induced following severe head trauma to the left anterior temporal lobe.
 Savant syndrome has been artificially replicated using low-frequency transcranial magnetic stimulation to temporarily disable this area of the brain.
+Other cases includes neurodivergent people who developed savant syndrome after experiencing certain diseases.
+One example being otherwise healthy elderly persons with frontotemporal dementia who develop savant syndrome later in life.

 Epidemiology

 There are no objectively definitive statistics about how many people have savant skills.
 The estimates range from "exceedingly rare" to one in ten people with autism having savant skills in varying degrees.
 A 2009 British study of 137 parents of autistic children found that 28% believe their children met the criteria for a savant skill, defined as a skill or power "at a level that would be unusual even for 'normal' people.
 As many as 50 cases of sudden or acquired savant syndrome have been reported.

-Males diagnosed with savant syndrome outnumber females by roughly 6:1 (in Finland), slightly higher than the sex ratio disparity for autism spectrum disorders of 4.3:1.
+The sex ratio disparity is slightly higher than for autism spectrum disorders of 4.3:1, with males with savant syndrome outnumbering females with savant syndrome by an approximately 6:1 ratio.

+Treatment

+As of November 2025, there are no established formal guidelines for the assessment and treatment of distress or psychological symptoms associated with savant syndrome, nor for the management or refinement of exceptional skills.
+Regarding interventions, existing reviews provide no specific indications tailored directly to savant syndrome as a distinct category.
+However, several approaches are applied to address associated conditions and psychological distress: